-Scope of practice for medical practitioners and healthcare workers
+Scope of practice for medical practitioners and other healthcare workers

 Learn more about the practitioner eligibility requirements and submit your application to become an authorised voluntary assisted dying practitioner.

-The table below provides an overview of the scope of practice for healthcare workers in voluntary assisted dying.
+The table below provides an overview of the scope of practice for medical practitioners and other healthcare workers in voluntary assisted dying.

 Medical practitioner | Nurse practitioner | Registered nurse | Other registered health practitioners* | Other healthcare workers | |